Best septic tank treatments 2026

 When Septic Treatments Won't Help

 A full tank that needs pumping.
 No additive can substitute for mechanical removal of sludge.
 If your tank is full, pump it.
-See our pumping schedule guide.
+If your tank is already backing up, treatment will not help — see our pumping schedule guide.

 A failed drainfield.
 Biological treatments cannot unclog a drainfield that has been overloaded with solids over years of neglected maintenance.
 A failed drainfield needs to be replaced.